-- a) If a driver is signalled to do so from the safety car. - b) Under 39.12 or 39.16 below. - c) When entering the pits a driver may pass another car remaining on the track, including the safety car, after he has reached the first safety car line. - d) When leaving the pits a driver may overtake, or be overtaken by, another car on the track before he reaches the second safety car line. - e) When the safety car is returning to the pits it may be overtaken by cars on the track once it has reached the first safety car line. - f) Whilst in the pit entry, pit lane or pit exit a driver may overtake another car which is also in one of these three areas. - g) Any car stopping in its designated garage area whilst the safety car is using the pit lane (see 39.11 below) may be overtaken. - h) If any car slows with an obvious problem. - 39.9 When ordered to do so by the clerk of the course the observer in the car will use a green light to signal to any cars between it and the race leader that they should pass.
-These cars will continue at reduced speed and without overtaking until they reach the line of cars behind the safety car. - 39.10 Except under Article 39.12 below, the safety car shall be used at least until the leader is behind it and all remaining cars are lined up behind him. - Once behind the safety car, the race leader must keep within ten car lengths of it (except under Article 39.13 below).
+- a) If a driver is signalled to do so from the safety car. - b) Under 39.12 or 39.16 below. - c) When entering the pits a driver may pass another car remaining on the track, including the safety car, after he has reached the first safety car line. - d) When leaving the pits a driver may overtake, or be overtaken by, another car on the track before he reaches the second safety car line. - e) When the safety car is returning to the pits it may be overtaken by cars on the track once it has reached the first safety car line. - f) Whilst in the pit entry, pit lane or pit exit a driver may overtake another car which is also in one of these three areas.

-- 39.11 Under certain circumstances the clerk of the course may ask the safety car to use the pit lane.
-In these cases, and provided its orange lights remain illuminated, all cars must follow it into the pit lane without overtaking.
-Any car entering the pit lane under these circumstances may stop at its designated garage area. - Other than when the safety car has been asked to use the pit lane, no car may enter the pits whilst the safety car is deployed unless it is for the purpose of changing tyres. - 39.12 If the clerk of the course considers it safe to do so, and the message "LAPPED CARS MAY NOW OVERTAKE" has been sent to all teams via the official messaging system, any cars that have been lapped by the leader will be required to pass the cars on the lead lap and the safety car.
+- g) Any car stopping in its designated garage area whilst the safety car is using the pit lane (see 39.11 below) may be overtaken. - h) If any car slows with an obvious problem. - 39.9 When ordered to do so by the clerk of the course the observer in the car will use a green light to signal to any cars between it and the race leader that they should pass.
+These cars will continue at reduced speed and without overtaking until they reach the line of cars behind the safety car. - 39.10 Except under 39.12 below, the safety car shall be used at least until the leader is behind it and all remaining cars are lined up behind him. - Once behind the safety car, the race leader must keep within ten car lengths of it (except under 39.13 below). - 39.11 Under certain circumstances the clerk of the course may ask the cars and the safety car to use the pit lane.
+In these cases, a signal to use the pit lane will be displayed before the start of the pit entry and all teams will be informed via the official messaging system, all cars must then enter the pit lane, drive through it and re-join the track.
+Any car entering the pit lane under these circumstances may however stop at its designated garage area.
+A penalty under Article 38.3(c) will be imposed on any driver who fails to enter the pit lane when required to do so. - Other than when the cars and the safety car are required to use the pit lane, no car may enter the pits whilst the safety car is deployed unless it is for the purpose of changing tyres. - 39.12 If the clerk of the course considers it safe to do so, and the message "LAPPED CARS MAY NOW OVERTAKE" has been sent to all teams via the official messaging system, any cars that have been lapped by the leader will be required to pass the cars on the lead lap and the safety car.

 This will only apply to cars that were lapped at the time they crossed the Line at the end of the lap during which they crossed the first Safety Car line for the second time after the safety car was deployed.